 Let’s take a look at the intervention process so that you can learn how it can help your loved one.

 The first day of the intervention is often referred to as the most important.
 It’s when the family is educated about the process.
 At Clear Life Recovery, there is a 65-page workbook that helps to explain the process.
 The three main topics that are covered are:

 - Healthy Boundaries

 This process is meant to help make decisions together based on clinical data.
-The interventionist is there as well to serve as a third party that cannot be manipulated.
-This third party person is not swayed by emotions, unlike family members who may let their emotions make decisions and get the best of them.
+The interventionist is also there to serve as a third party that cannot be manipulated.
+This third-party person is not swayed by emotions, unlike family members who may let their emotions make decisions and get the best of them.
 This is why it’s so important to have this third-party person present during the intervention.

 Continued after video: